The Complete Guide to a Scoring Offense

 The best way to break a press after a made basket is to not give the defense time to get set up.
 The Fast-Break Offense is another early offense and a way to avoid the press defense because the primary step in executing a Fast-Break Offense is to inbound the ball before the defenders can get set in their defensive positions.

 The Fast-Break Offense should involve a quick series of reads and options for the inbounds pass.
-Here’s how the Fast-Break Offense should be ran:
+Here’s how the Fast-Break Offense should be run:

 If the transition offense does not create a good shot or advantage it is important to move right into an offensive flow without allowing the defense to set up.

-There are a number of presses a defense can throw at you, but the key to breaking every single one of them comes down to execution of fundamentals and making game time decisions.
+There are a number of presses a defense can throw at you, but the key to breaking every single one of them comes down to the execution of fundamentals and making game-time decisions.

-The type of press defense being used will determine the Press Offense used, but the key to any successful press offense are these four factors:
+The type of press defense being used will determine the Press Offense used, but the key to any successful press offense is these four factors:

 Half Court Offense

-Half-Court Offense is your man-to-man or zone offenses in the half court.
+Half-Court Offense is your man-to-man or zone offense in the half-court.
 If a fast break or transition offensive opportunity isn’t possible, the point guard should set up the half-court offense.